alexsexton/kitchen-sink/Readme.md

 Use .js-[name] or #js-[name] for hooking into JavaScript/jQuery

 Do not nest selectors more than 3 levels deep.
-Will want the output to be efficient.
+We want the output to be efficient.

 Remove any rules that are not needed and cleanse before production

-## Padding / Margins
+## Design Standards

-Based on multiples of 15px
+Margins and padding based on multiples of 15px at 960px.

+Typography 19px @ 1:1.618 (base font size)  960px @ 1:1.618 (outer wrapper width)

 ## JS Components